📚

 See Units

-In AP Chemistry, a mixture is typically referring to a heterogeneous mixture in which the macroscopic properties depend upon the location of particles in the mixture.
-An example of a hetereogeneous mixture would be something like soil🌱, where you can actually see what is inside of the mixture, and macroscopic properties matter.
+In AP Chemistry, a mixture is usually referred to a heterogeneous mixture in which the macroscopic properties depend upon the location in the mixture.
+An example of a mixture would be something like soil🌱, where you can actually see what is inside of the mixture, and macroscopic properties matter.

 This image may help you understand the difference between a heterogeneous and homogeneous mixture: